-1) I would like to recall the mandate of the ad-hoc committee: It was "charged with investigating possible changes to the structure of the organisation, focusing specifically on the administrative structure of IAML (Board, purpose of any proposed restructure is to ensure that IAML has an improved decisionmaking process, thus making it a more responsive and effective organisation.
+1) I would like to recall the mandate of the ad-hoc committee: It was "charged with investigating possible changes to the structure of the organisation, focusing specifically on the administrative structure of IAML (Board, Council and General Assembly)."
+The Terms of Reference further state that "The purpose of any proposed restructure is to ensure that IAML has an improved decisionmaking process, thus making it a more responsive and effective organisation.
 IAML must have a structure and strength of purpose that will support its goals and assist its members to operate effectively on both a national and international level."